danadigun/foko/README.md

 ##  Live Deployments

-1. Server endpoint is available on: https://foko-server.herokuapp.com/
+1. Server endpoint is available on: https://foko-server.herokuapp.com/ and is hosted on heroku cloud
+2. Client chap app is available on: https://zealous-clarke-97d9c3.netlify.com/ and is hosted on Netlify